mnavidad/UFOSIGHTINGSAPP/README.md

 Running the Application:

-Start the development server:
+Start the development server with vite:
 Bash
-npm run start
+npx vite

-This will start a local server and open the application in your default web browser, typically at http://localhost:3000/. alternative use VS to set up code use go live to run application in chrome or edge
+This will start a local server and open the application in your default web browser, typically at http://localhost:5173/. alternative use VS to set up code use go live to run application in chrome or edge

 Development: